Adobe-Marketing-Cloud/aep-sdks-documentation/beta/iam/public-classes-enums.md

 {% endtab %}

-{% tab title="Java" %}
+{% tab title="Android" %}

 {% endtab %}
 {% endtabs %}

 ### handleJavascriptMessage(_:withHandler:)

-Adds a handler for named Javascript messages sent from the message's `WKWebView`.
+Adds a handler for named JavaScript messages sent from the message's `WKWebView`.

-The parameter passed to `handler` will contain the body of the message passed from the `WKWebView`'s Javascript.
+The parameter passed to `handler` will contain the body of the message passed from the `WKWebView`'s JavaScript.

 For a full guide on how to use `handleJavascriptMessage`, read [Call native code from the Javascript of an in-app message](./guides/how-to-call-native-from-javascript.md).

 {% tabs %}
-{% tab title="Swift" %}
+{% tab title="iOS" %}

+Swift

 ```swift
 public func handleJavascriptMessage(_ name: String, withHandler handler: @escaping (Any?) -> Void)